Science: It’s a people thing

-The Institute of Physics has worked in partnership with WISE and Intel to create this workshop, designed to inspire girls about the STEM subjects where they are under-represented, such as physics and computer science.
-It shows them how these subjects connect with issues that girls care about and their importance as a gateway into a wide range of interesting jobs and careers.
+This workshop, developed in partnership with WISE and Intel, is designed to inspire girls about the STEM subjects where they are under-represented, such as physics and computer science.

 The workshop uses role models to facilitate small group discussion and explore gender stereotyping in a comfortable and safe environment.
+The discussions look at myths and facts about girls and women in STEM, how these subjects connect with issues that girls care about and their importance as a gateway into a wide range of interesting jobs and careers.

+Science: It’s a people thing is an off-timetable, girls-only activity, designed to run as a session of either 60–90 minutes, or a longer half-day event.
 The session is suitable for girls aged 13–16, but could be easily adapted for use with a younger age group aged 11–12.

-The resources include all that is needed to run a session of either 60–90 minutes, or a longer half-day event.
-The pack is for teachers, as well as ambassadors and role models going into schools.
-It includes advice on how to find role models and brief them as well as editable Powerpoint slides to use in the workshop.
+The downloadable resources below include all that is needed to run a session and are intended for teachers, as well as ambassadors and role models going into schools.
+They include advice on how to find role models and brief them as well as editable PowerPoint slides to use in the workshop.